nagwww/aws-s3-book/README.md

 ---

 Amazon Bucket is a container of data.
-In technical terms “A bucket is a Container or Folder with objects Inside”.
+In technical terms “A bucket is a Container with objects Inside”.

 A few things to keep in mind when working with AWS S3 buckets,